 Flair Airlines was the first airline to hit the ULCC (Ultra-Low-Cost Carrier) market in Canada.
 This airline manages to offer the cheapest prices in an already cheap market governed by Flair and its competitor, Swoop Airlines.
 One of its many benefits is offering one-way flights that start at $59 and cap out at $199, making them the cheapest flights in Canada.
-The only thing holding Flair back, as you'll learn in this Flair Airlines review, is its rudimentary website and the lack of international destinations and in-flight entertainment options.
+As you'll learn in this Flair Airlines review, the only thing holding Flair back is its rudimentary website and the lack of international destinations and in-flight entertainment options.

 If you’re looking for the cheapest fare you can find to get from point A to B within Canada, Flair is exactly what you need.
 What are you waiting for to get the best deals in Canadian flights?

 Tired of feeling like you could get better prices for your flights in Canada?
 ULCCs (Ultra-Low-Cost Carriers) are here to offer a better, less expensive option for those frequent fliers who are always looking for the best prices out there.
 Hop on this Flair Airlines review as we dissect and understand how Flair can be a better option for customers on a budget looking to get from point A to B with no extra luxury.